-Values are expressed as means (SEM).
+Values are expressed as means \pm S.E.M.
 The Mann-Whitney U-test was used to evaluate statistical significance of difference between two groups.
 Linear regression analysis was performed to find the relationship between two variables; statistical significance of the correlation was determined by means of the Spearman coefficient.
-P values less than 0.05 were considered statistically significant.
+P<0.05 values were considered statistically significant.